borismus/smus.com/content/books-current.md

 (The [[Seven Fundamental Laws of Spiritual Ecology]] are well documented, so rather than enumerating them I'll just focus on the ideas across the laws that I found compelling.)

-**An alternative entry point to complex systems** Greer's first three laws can be cleanly mapped to the the canon of complexity science.
+**An alternative entry point to complex systems** Greer's first three laws can be cleanly mapped to the canon of complexity science.
 Wholeness is all about the world consisting of complex adaptive systems.
 Flow is about stocks and flows.
 Finally, balance is about balancing feedback loops.

 **Everything flows at different rates**.
 Flow rates vary, often moving at a pace far slower or faster than humans are capable of perceiving:

 > the boulder left by a glacier on one corner of the meadow during the last ice age fifteen thousand years ago is slowly being weathered away by rain, wind, and the slow action of lichens, and fifteen thousand years from now, it will be a fraction of its present size.
 Solid as it seems, the stone is also flowing.

-Perhaps there is a general scaling law that the smaller the faster, and the higher the frequency?
+Perhaps there is a general scaling law that the smaller, the faster, and the higher the frequency?
 (Also see [[Small animals perceive time more quickly]] and [[Smaller objects move faster]])

-**Accumulation is poison** because it effectively stop the natural flow of things.
+**Accumulation is poison** because it effectively stops the natural flow of things.
 My initial reaction to this was one of skepticism: some accumulations seem alright.
 Organisms need a store of energy to survive.
 Accumulation also afford freedom.
 Freedom to consider something other than just constant toil for the purpose of survival.

 Greer seems less judgmental about accumulation in the human realm, especially when this is for the future of one’s own life.
 He explicitly rejects that material wealth is an evil thing and the only right path is one of abject poverty.
 Instead, in the spirit of seeking a middle way (see [[Middle way in Buddhism]]), Greer suggests something that resonates with me: